PSTC/pstc-jfp/REVISION.md

-* TODO [For William]: "The difference between elaboration and inference is that elaboration translates to a different (core) language while inference fills in implicit parts of an existing program, but both of them could equally make use of heuristics or not.
+* TODO [For William]: "The difference between elaboration and inference is that elaboration translates to a different (core) language while inference fills in implicit parts of an existing program, but both of them could equally make use of heuristics or not."
+  Rephrase: Goal was full inference; can instead make it partial inference with implicits filled in by elaborator; have an incomplete inference algorithm that gives up for better performance.
 * REBUT/TODO: Size irrelevance is an additional, orthogonal feature that could be added on top.
 The same problems noted by Abel et al. (2017) are bound to arise in our sized types as well.